jbcaron/RustFlightX/README.md

 - **GPS**: The GPS module provides precise global positioning data, essential for navigation and waypoint following.

-- **Lidar (TOF)**: A Time-of-Flight Lidar laser is used to measure ground distances with high accuracy, assisting the drone in terrain following, obstacle avoidance and landing.
+- **Lidar (TOF)**: A Time-of-Flight Lidar laser is used to measure ground distances with high accuracy, assisting the drone in terrain following, obstacle avoidance, and landing.

 ## Hardware

-The choice of hardware, specifically the selection of either the RP2040 or ESP32 microcontroller, is essential to the success of this project.
+The choice of hardware, specifically the ESP32 microcontroller with RTOS, is essential to the success of this project.
 Additionally, custom PCBs will be designed to facilitate the control of the drone's axes and sensor data acquisition.
 For detailed hardware specifications and connections, please refer to the hardware documentation within this repository.

 ## Contributing